brendanlong/prince-of-the-dark-kingdom/src/book-2/chapter-13.md

 "I'll try not to..."

 "*There, there, there.
 I can hear them both... still too many... too many.
 No way out here.
 No way out there.
-Where, where, where?"*
+Where, where, where?*"

 Harry stopped cold.
 It was that voice again, this time closer than he had ever heard it and then gradually fading into the distance.